Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

     1. Power off all the components.
 For example, in chassis 0-7, cabinets 1000-1003:

         ```bash
-        cray capmc xname_off create --xnames x[1000-1003]c[0-7] --recursive true --continue true
+        cray power transition off --xnames x[1000-1003]c[0-7] --include children
         ```

-        This command powers off all the node cards, then all the compute blades, then all the Slingshot switch ASICS, then all the Slingshot switch enclosures, and finally all the chassis enclosures in cabinets 1000-1003.
+        This command powers off all the node cards, then all the compute blades, then all the Slingshot switch modules, and finally all the chassis enclosures in cabinets 1000-1003.

         When power is removed from a chassis, the high-voltage DC rectifiers that support the chassis are powered off.
-If a component is not populated, the `--continue` option enables the command to continue instead of returning error messages.

 1. Create a JSON file using the example recipe above with the command parameters required for updating the CMM firmware.